-14.1.3 Running Assembly Code with Start Address in the 8000h to FFFFh Range determines the entry point to the code under RROS supervision.
+13.1.3 Running Assembly Code with Start Address in the 8000h to FFFFh Range

+Assembly projects with a start address in the upper 32K of memory are downloaded to RAM by the RROS monitor and the Reads51 IDE when you toggle the IDE mode from BUILD to RUN/DEBUG.
+These programs may be run under the supervision of the RROS monitor, and thus, may be debugged.
+The CODE and parameter determines the entry point to the code under RROS supervision.
 That is, when the IDE enters the RUN/DEBUG mode, the program may be run or debugged by using the commands under the "Debug" menu.
 Check the "Generate debug information" box in the Linker tab under the "Assembly Options".
 Again, note that project build options are under the menu "Project | Project Build Options", whereas build options for individual files are under the "Option | Single-File Build Options".
 When running the programs under RROS supervision, the slide switch remains in the MON position.